taubenangriff/AnnoFCConverter/README.md

 # AnnoFCConverter
-Allows to convert Anno 1800 and 2070 .fc files into html format which can be read by a human with a text editor like vsc and back into .fc to use it in Anno.
-And because island files are pretty much the same I just did a quick implementation for that too.
+Allows to convert Anno 1800 and 2070 .fc files into custom file formats which can be read by a human with a text editor like vsc and back into .fc to use it in Anno.
+And because Anno 2070 island files are pretty much the same I just did a quick implementation for that too, maybe someone wants to do an island creator?

 The converter works through powershell.
 Shift + Rightclick in windows explorer to open up a Powershell window and then start AnnoFCConverter.exe with some of those arguments.